Magnetic field Controlled Anderson Delocalization in a Spinful Non-Hermitian Chain: Results

 \section{Results}

-While the spinless model effectively captures the fundamental competition between disorder and non-Hermiticity, the inclusion of internal spin degrees of freedom and an external magnetic field significantly enriches this physics.
+While the spinless framework sufficiently captures the fundamental competition between disorder and non-Hermiticity, the inclusion of internal spin degrees of freedom and an external magnetic field significantly enriches the physics.
 In this section, we systematically present our numerical results.
-We begin by revisiting the interplay between disorder (AL) and the non-Hermiticity (NHSE) within the spinless Hatano-Nelson model.
-We then generalize the analysis to the spinful case, where we demonstrate that an external magnetic field fundamentally modifies the localization properties, inducing Anderson delocalization even in strongly disordered regimes.
-Finally, we elucidate the resulting three-way interplay between disorder, non-Hermiticity, and magnetic field.
+We begin by revisiting the interplay between disorder and non-Hermiticity within the spinless framework.
+We then generalize the analysis to the spinful case, where we demonstrate that an external magnetic field fundamentally alters the localization properties; inducing Anderson delocalization in strongly disordered regimes, despite the system being disorder-dominant.
+Finally, we elucidate the resulting three-way interplay between disorder, non-Hermiticity, and the magnetic field.